 Teacher Candidate Support Networks

 Candidates’ most important learning experiences come from their work in schools and other field-based sites, and their relationships with their mentors in those sites.
 The field instructor and course instructors support this relationship, to help interns learn from their experiences in thoughtful and productive ways.
-MSU-based program leaders and site-based school administrators work together to provide support for the work of teacher candidates and teacher educators, through mutually benefical partnerships.
+MSU-based program leaders and site-based school administrators work together to provide support for the work of teacher candidates and teacher educators, through mutually beneficial partnerships.

 - Plan for their work with teacher candidates